icheo2l5/protocols-public/protocol-001.md

     - Otherwise, if the fragment to be cut out is fairly short (<50 bp?) or if there's only a single cutting site, can just perform a PCR cleanup to purify the products.
 Proceed to step **4**.
 3. Purify DNA using Qiagen MinElute Gel Extraction Kit or MN NucleoSpin Gel and PCR Clean-up Kit.

-    - Be sure to elute DNA with 10-15 μL of water instead of 30 μL or larger volume suggested due to the expected low yield.
+    - Be sure to elute DNA with 10-15 $\mu$L of water instead of 30 $\mu$L or larger volume suggested due to the expected low yield.
 4. Estimate the concentration with Nanodrop.
-    - The yield is usually fairly poor, commonly in between 10-50 ng/μL.
+    - The yield is usually fairly poor, commonly in between 10-50 ng/$\mu$L.
     - Also the measurement is usually not reliable if DNA is extracted from the gel.